The Beatles: The Authorised Biography: Writing and content

 Davies carried out interviews at home with the band members and their wives or girlfriends, presenting a picture of normality in their domestic lives.
 The Beatles, particularly Lennon, were eager to downplay their artistry and influence, and Davies' narrative similarly dismisses Beatlemania as a journalistic fad.
 The unity among the four band members, to the partial exclusion of their romantic partners, was a message that was consistently put forward by his interviewees.
 He quoted McCartney as saying: "The thing is, we're all really the same person … If one of us, one side of the Mates, leans over one way we all go with him or we pull him back."
 When Lennon's wife, Cynthia, expressed a long-held wish to go on holiday with just her husband and their son Julian, Lennon asked, "Not even with our Beatle buddies?" – to which Cynthia replied: "They seem to need you less than you need them."

 The book also includes a passage describing Lennon at home one evening, smoking marijuana with a family friend.
 George Harrison recounts his first experience with the hallucinogenic drug LSD, in early 1965, saying: "It was as if I'd never tasted, talked, seen, thought or heard properly before."
 Jane Asher, McCartney's fiancée, admitted to feeling left out of his LSD experiences but trying to accommodate his new interests, while McCartney admitted to having tried to make Asher abandon her successful career as an actress.
-Davies completed all the interviews for the book in January 1968.
+Davies completed all the interviews for the book by January 1968.